seanwhs/Tutorials/Python/AI-Asiignment-Grader/code-walkthrough/storage-py.md

 # }
 ```

-**In `persistence.py`**: This is a **write-through persistence** step.
+**In `storage.py`**: This is a **write-through storage** step.
 Whenever student data changes, it gets saved back to disk immediately, ensuring the JSON file always reflects the current in-memory state.

 ***